AriFordsham/GHCWiki/type-nats/matching-on-nats.md

 We can solve this problem by providing an additional representation of type-level natural numbers, one that has explicit structure.
-We define another kind, `Nat1`, which represents natural numbers is the traditional unary representation (here we are using GHC's `DataKinds` extension):
+We define another kind, `Nat1`, which represents natural numbers in the traditional unary representation (here we are using GHC's `DataKinds` extension):

 ```wiki
 data Nat1 = Zero | Succ Nat1